 - Standalone Functions#

-Standalone functions are functions which do not reference any other primary, compositional or mixed functions whatsoever.
+Standalone functions are functions that do not reference any other primary, compositional, or mixed functions whatsoever.
 These are mainly convenience functions.

 - Submodule Helper Functions#

 These are standalone/convenience functions that are specific to a submodule.